Frequently Asked Questions

 If you're looking for exclusive beers, check out the HopCat booth for specialties that you won't be able to find elsewhere at the fest.

-New this year is the IN Beer Brigade members-only area, where IN Beer Brigadiers will get access to exclusive specialty beers, members-only portalets, and more.
-Current members will get in with their IN Beer Brigade ticket.
-Not a member?
-Select the IN Beer Brigade ticket package to get a membership AND an event ticket for only $10 more than the cost of a regular membership.
+New this year is the IN Beer Brigade members-only area, where IN Beer Brigadiers will get access to exclusive specialty beers, limited-edition glassware featuring the event logo by Mallory Hodgkin, members-only portalets, and more.
+Current members will get in at the IN Beer Brigade members-only entrance with their IN Beer Brigade ticket.

 Finally, check out what your favorite breweries post on social media with #INBeerFest for timed specialty releases at their booths.